lasalmi/push_swap/readme.md

 	swap two nodes values [DONE]
 	wincondition checker
-	nodecounter to verify stack counts / node traverser ?
+	nodecounter to verify stack counts / node traverser ? stdin with gnl
+	dispatcher for instruction functions
+	comparator for given instructions
 ## MISC
 	Find out about ss stack number count < 2 behaviour
+## push_swap
+	-Incoming digits saved with a value of order?
+Then just change the number?
+	-Graph theory for solving?\